eXascaleInfolab/ase-lab/README.md

 ___
 ## Dataset

-We use water Data in the ```datasets.csv``` of 1M readings belonging to 50 different stations with the following format:
+We use water data in the ```datasets.csv``` of 1M readings belonging to 50 different stations with the following format:

 ```
 time,id_station,temperature,discharge,pH,oxygen,oxygen_saturation